maxzheng/great-life-guide/README.md

    all go.
 You will feel lighter and ready to be happy.

 2. **Enjoy the present.** Too often we get stuck thinking about the past or the future, and forget about the present, which is where happiness can be found.
+Don't think about what you don't have or could have, but appreciate and enjoy what you do have.
 Like the old saying "you are what you eat", so you feel what you do, therefore do more things that make you happy: play with family and friends, eat delicious food, go shopping, build cool things, do nothing, etc. Whatever you do, simply be present and enjoy it.

-3. **Nurture your drives using positive expressions** (e.g. be thankful, be loving, be kind, celebrate wins, smile).
+3. **Nurture your drives using positive expressions** (e.g. praise, be thankful / loving / kind, celebrate wins, smile).
+   Identify the things that drive you, express them freely and liberally, and then encourage growth by appreciation.
    Kids are always doing something because they are naturally driven and are not afraid to show it.
 It starts with their basic needs, like hunger.
 Then they explore the world meticulously with their senses.
 No matter the situation, they let their emotions flow freely.
 When calm, they start to satisfy their desires (e.g. eat candy, watch TV) and let